 I believe Africa represents the future of our world.
 It has so much promise on every level!
 But also, allowing horrible living conditions, dire poverty, disease and ignorance to persist means many issues here at home like national security are negatively impacted.
 Problems overseas can quickly become our own problems, as we have seen time and time again.
 With relatively little expense, these international challenges can be alleviated for the benefit of the entire human race.

-And as a member of the Board of Directors of IREC: Interstate Renewable Energy Council, I am particularly devoted to clean energy, not only across the United States, but globally.
+And as a former member of the Board of IREC: Interstate Renewable Energy Council, I am particularly devoted to clean energy, not only across the United States, but globally.

 Did you know: